Busy Philipps Hospitalized After Nasty Fall, Shares Hospital Bed Photo

 The star then revealed in the caption of the photo that she’d hurt her knee – which already has a pin in it – and would need an MRI scan.

 “So on brand it hurts.
 But really.
-It f***ing hurts,” Philipps captioned the hospital bed photo she shared with her more than 1 million followers on the social media site, before then offering an update after being checked out by a doctor.
+It f***ing hurts,” Philipps captioned the hospital bed photo she shared with her more than 1 million followers on the social media site before then offering an update after being checked out by a doctor.

 “My knee isn’t broken!” she continued, adding that an orthopedist has urged her to get an MRI scan next week as she injured the same knee she already has a pin in.
 Busy added that she has to make her way around on crutches until then.
 “Ugh.
 UGH.
 UGH.”